-- Goldman Sachs in an up to $9 billion bridge facility for a new “Fox,” an entity to be spun off by Twenty-First Century Fox, Inc. to its shareholders, as part of a series of transactions that also are proposed to include the combination of the rest of the Twenty-First Century Fox businesses with The Walt Disney Company.
+- Goldman Sachs in a $9 billion bridge facility to support the spin-off by Twenty-First Century Fox, Inc. to its shareholders of a new “Fox,” an entity comprising highly-rated news, sports and broadcast businesses, as part of a series of transactions that also included the combination of the rest of the Twenty-First Century Fox businesses with The Walt Disney Company.

 - Goldman Sachs, as administrative agent, collateral agent and lead arranger, in a senior secured multi-draw term facility for REVA Medical, Inc.

 - Goldman Sachs, as lead arranger and bookrunner, in a $325 million senior secured term exit facility for Premier Brands Group Holdings LLC (f/k/a Nine West Holdings, Inc.) to finance operations upon its exit from bankruptcy proceedings.